-Working knowledge of community geography and ability to read and interpret property legal descriptions, construction and subdivision development plans, plat and flood plain maps, and aerial photos.
+Thorough knowledge of County topography, and ability to read and interpret property legal descriptions, construction and subdivision site development plans, plat and flood plain maps, building construction plans and aerial photography.

-Ability to operate standard office equipment, such as computer, calculator, fax machine, postage meter, copier, telephone, and digital camera.
+Ability to operate standard office and field equipment, including computer, calculator, vehicle, telephone, fax machine, copier, digital camera, and measuring tools/scales.

-Ability to effectively communicate orally and in writing with co-workers, other County departments, GIS provider, Town/City Clerk-Treasurer, City Mayor’s Office, local Sewer District, land surveyors, realtors, insurance agencies, general contractors, title companies, United States Post Office, Fire Department, local newspapers, and the public, including being sensitive to professional ethics, gender, cultural diversities and disabilities.
+Ability to effectively communicate orally and in writing with co-workers, other County departments, City Mayor’s office, Town/City Clerk-Treasurer, City/Town Council, Town/City Street Departments, Fire Department, GIS provider, United States Post Office, City ADA Coordinator, ADA Advisory Services, and the public, including being sensitive to professional ethics, gender, cultural diversities, and disabilities.